Kodermine/kodermine.github.io/_posts/2014-04-27-intro_to_ruby.md

 Let's read this like the if statement
 > Unless it's time to drink coffee then keep programming with Ruby, if yes(time to drink coffee) then go get coffee

-I admin sometimes unless statements gets pretty confusing sometimes.
+I admit sometimes unless statements gets pretty confusing sometimes.
 This is how I would use `if` and `unless`

 Instead of doing